Zerebel/404-not-found/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build a 404 error website.
+The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build a 404 not found page following the given design.

 ## Contact